turbot/tailpipe-plugin-nginx/docs/tables/nginx_access_log/queries.md

 ### Error Spikes

-Detect sudden spikes in error rates that might indicate attacks or system issues.
+Monitor sudden increases in error rates across your web traffic.
+This query helps identify potential attacks, system issues, or service degradation by detecting periods where error rates exceed normal thresholds.
+Understanding error rate patterns is crucial for maintaining service reliability and responding quickly to potential incidents.

 ```sql
 select